bizflycloud/terraform-provider-bizflycloud/website/docs/index.html.markdown

   * `BIZFLYCLOUD_AUTH_METHOD`

-* `api_endpoint` - (Optional) This can be used to override the base URL for BizFly Cloud API requests (Defaults to the value of the `BIZFLYCLOUD_API_ENDPOINT` environment variable or `https://manage.bizflycloud.vn` if unset).
+* `api_endpoint` - (Optional) This can be used to override the base URL for Bizfly Cloud API requests (Defaults to the value of the `BIZFLYCLOUD_API_ENDPOINT` environment variable or `https://manage.bizflycloud.vn` if unset).

-* `email` - (Optional) This is your email to authenticate with BizFly Cloud.
+* `email` - (Optional) This is your email to authenticate with Bizfly Cloud.
 Alternatively, this can also be specified using environment variables ordered by precedence:
   * `BIZFLYCLOUD_EMAIL`

-* `password` - (Optional) This is your password to authenticate with BizFly Cloud.
+* `password` - (Optional) This is your password to authenticate with Bizfly Cloud.
 Alternatively, this can also be specified using environment variables ordered by precedence:
   * `BIZFLYCLOUD_PASSWORD`

-* `application_credential_id` - (Optional) This is your application credential ID authenticate with BizFly Cloud.
+* `application_credential_id` - (Optional) This is your application credential ID authenticate with Bizfly Cloud.
 Alternatively, this can also be specified using environment variables ordered by precedence:
   * `BIZFLYCLOUD_APPLICATION_CREDENTIAL_ID`

-* `application_credential_secret` - (Optional) This is your application credential secret authenticate with BizFly Cloud.
+* `application_credential_secret` - (Optional) This is your application credential secret authenticate with Bizfly Cloud.
 Alternatively, this can also be specified using environment variables ordered by precedence:
   * `BIZFLYCLOUD_APPLICATION_CREDENTIAL_SECRET`